W3SS/microservices-software-architecture/README.md

 you have not Node js installed, go through the guide bellow. https://nodejs.org/en/download/package-manager

 ## Docker
-This application can be run with docker containers. https://docs.docker.com/
+This application can be run with docker containers.
+Docs: https://docs.docker.com/

 ### Setup steps
 ```